Three Pulitzer Prize-Winning Historians Aim To Put American Politics In Context

 Hardcover, 402 pages |purchase

-Jon Meacham's The Soul of America reads like a reassuring bedtime story for historical junkies who are unnerved by current events.
-Meacham focuses on two main arguments: that hope regularly overcomes fear along the long arc of American history; and that presidents can — and should — be moral leaders.
+Meacham's The Soul of America reads like a reassuring bedtime story for historical junkies who are unnerved by current events.
+Meacham focuses on two main arguments: that hope regularly overcomes fear along the long arc of American history, and that presidents can — and should — be moral leaders.

 As a result, the book is more explicitly anti-Trump than the other two, which both have many implicit moments of Trump criticism.
 In the first chapter, Meacham says he's "writing now not because past American presidents have always risen to the occasion but because the incumbent American president so rarely does.
 A president sets a tone for the nation and helps tailor habits of heart and of mind.
 Presidential action and presidential grace are often crucial in ameliorating moments of virulence and violence."